Note: This post includes a long story that has nothing to do with the recipe. Please scroll to the bottom to get my grapefruit pie recipe!

-- Preheat the oven to 325 degrees F. Place the pie crust on a baking sheet.
+- Preheat the oven to 325 degrees F. Place the prepared pie crust on a baking sheet.

 - Whisk together the sweetened condensed milk, grapefruit juice and eggs.

-- Pour the custard into the pie shell.
-(Do not overfill the shell, not all pie pans are the same depth.
-Leave at least ½ inch around the top).
+- Pour the custard into the pie shell, leaving at least 1/4 inch around the top.

-- Carefully place the baking sheet with the pie in the oven and bake for 45 minutes.
-It will still be very wobbly but should look slightly firmer.
+- Carefully place the baking sheet with the pie in the oven and bake for 25 minutes.
+It will still be wobbly but should look slightly firmer.

-- Chill in the refrigerator for 2 hours to set the custard.
+- Chill in the refrigerator for at least 2 hours or overnight to set the custard.
 Serve chilled or slightly above room temperature.